BloomTech-Labs/deprecated-29-human-rights-first-be-b/README.md

 # Testing

-No testing implemented as of October 16th, 2020.
+No testing implemented as of November 19th, 2020.

 # Installation Instructions